Juls95/atletz_app/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤯 Challenges we ran into
 * **Big problem**: Deploying ERC725 and LSPFactory locally and in the cloud.
-It's still a problem, that's why bog piece of the code is commented because of the following error: ''BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default.
+It's still a problem, that's why a nig part of the code is commented because of the following error: ''BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default.
 This is no longer the case. ''
 * Very **hard to integrate the front with the Backend**.
 Many problems when reading the data the user entered.
 That's why we created every element individually (NFT contract en Profile update) and we left the code in here but without connection to the front.
-You can visit following links to see the successful deployment of these:
+You can visit following links to see the successful deployment of LSP8, :
     - https://explorer.execution.testnet.lukso.network/address/0xcd56721954edEa42cDe615479b44A91F89858d14
     - https://explorer.execution.testnet.lukso.network/tx/0xc7e3732c4165c97029f86029fa464bc1043fae430197021c1f464a2d0eddaddb?tab=internal
 * **Documentation is not updated**.
 When following tutorials from Docs Lukso several error were appearing causing waste of time trying to solve them.
 Fortunately, most of the time the community people help with this (after lot of time because of Timezone difference with Mexico)